jiaoshuntian/ivory-operator/docs/content/architecture/scheduling.md

 ## Customization

 While the default scheduling settings are designed to meet the widest variety of environments, they can be customized or removed as needed.
-Assuming a IvoryCluster named 'hippo', the default Pod Topology Spread Constraints applied on Ivory Instance and pgBackRest Repo Host Pods are as follows:
+Assumingan IvoryCluster named 'hippo', the default Pod Topology Spread Constraints applied on Ivory Instance and pgBackRest Repo Host Pods are as follows: